 Properly speaking TARDISes are best described as "spaces," rather than "objects."
 Most TARDISes are Dimensionally Transcendental, meaning that they are bigger on the inside than the outside.
-This effect is achieved by making a TARDIS's interior a quasi-dimensional continuum located outside of Time.
+This effect is achieved by making a TARDIS's interior a quasi-dimensional continuum located outside of Time in a different dimension then the exterior.
 This Micro-Universe is created using Transcendental Block-Transfer Equations that don't interface with Normal Space in a traditional way.
-Crewmembers will find that for every month they spend inside a TARDIS they will age slightly less then a week.
+A Time Lord can tell when one is in a dimensionally transcendental chamber by looking for a slight warping on the edge of his field of vision.
+Crew members will find that for every month they spend inside a TARDIS they will age slightly less then a week.

 Dimensional Transcendentalism is achieved using the Relative Dimensional Stabilizer, which time maps the para-dimensional interior though null-space and the Vortex and onto the Exo-Shell's exterior outlet.
 This Time Mapping forms the Dimensional Gateway.
 The dimensionally transcendental nature of a TARDIS can be thought of as a hypercube (i.e. a 4 dimensional square).

-A TARDIS's interior is composed of a complex web of bio-mathematics and exitonics with a finite multi-dimensional mass, which usually totals about 68 thousand metric tons.
-While a TARDIS's minimum interior volume is about the size of an atom, its maximum volume is about one trillion cubic kilometers.
+A TARDIS's interior is composed of a complex web of bio-mathematics and exitonics with a finite multi-dimensional mass, which usually totals about 68 thousand metric tonnes.
+The size can be altered using the dimension scale control on the console.
+While a TARDIS's minimum interior volume is about the size of an atom, its maximum volume is about one trillion cubic kilometres

 The following color code is used: